alihaktan35/FCMS/README.md

 ---

+You can try/test the project from **'bin/Debug/net8.0-windows/FCMS.exe'**

+---

 ## 📌 Project Overview

 **FCMS** is a desktop application developed for managing the operations of a fitness center.
 It supports three different user roles: